Woolton pie

-Woolton pie was a pastry dish of vegetables, widely served in Britain in the Second World War when rationing and shortages made other dishes hard to prepare.
+Woolton pie is a pastry dish of vegetables, which was widely served in Britain during the Second World War when rationing and shortages made meat scarce.
 The recipe was created by François Latry, Maître Chef des Cuisines at the Savoy Hotel in London, and appeared on the Savoy menu as "Le Lord Woolton Pie".

 It was first publicised in an April 1941 article in The Times that described the dish as economic and wholesome and gave the recipe.
 It was one of a number of recipes commended to the British public by the Ministry of Food to enable a nutritious diet to be maintained despite shortages and rationing of food, especially meat.

 It was named after Frederick Marquis, 1st Earl of Woolton (1883–1964), who became Minister of Food in 1940 and who subsequently promoted the recipe.

 Recipe

 The recipe involved dicing and cooking potatoes (or parsnips), cauliflower, carrots and possibly turnip.
 Other vegetables were added where available.
 Rolled oats and chopped spring onions were added to the thickened vegetable water which was poured over the vegetables.
 The dish was topped with potato or wheatmeal pastry and served with vegetable gravy.
 The content of the pie filling could easily be altered to include whatever vegetables were in season at the time.